The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-In the previous subsection, we demonstrated that the identification of the nature of conduction according to the sign of $\mbox{d} \rho / \mbox{d} T$ at the measuring temperature leads to severe problems.
+In the previous subsection, we demonstrated that the identification of the nature of conduction according to the sign of $\mbox{d} \rho / \mbox{d} T$ at some arbitrary measuring temperature leads to severe problems.
 Nevertheless, the question arises whether or not such a differential approach may indicate the MIT at least in the limit as $T \rightarrow 0$.
-In order to apply this criterion, one would have to determine the control parameter value, for which $\mbox{d} \rho / \mbox{d} T = 0$, at various temperatures.
+In order to apply this criterion, one would have to determine the control parameter value for which $\mbox{d} \rho / \mbox{d} T = 0$ at various temperatures.
 Its $T \rightarrow 0$ limit would identify the MIT.

 In practice, in particular for two-dimensional systems, the focus is on the transport at the lowest experimentally accessible temperature, $T_{\rm lea}$, often in the mK range.\cite{Krav.etal.94,Krav.Sara} That means, the sign change of $\mbox{d} \rho / \mbox{d} T (T_{\rm lea},x)$ is regarded as the indication of the MIT, instead of a corresponding $T \rightarrow 0$ extrapolation.
-Of course, this approach can be meaningful only if $| \mbox{d}^2 \rho / \mbox{d} T^2 |$ is so small at the so-determined MIT, that the influence of $T_{\rm lea}$ on its location is negligible.
-Fortunately, this condition seems to be often fulfilled.
+Of course, this approach can be meaningful only if $| \mbox{d}^2 \rho / \mbox{d} T^2 |$ is so small at this hypothetical MIT that the influence of $T_{\rm lea}$ on its location is negligible.
+Fortunately, this condition seems to be often fulfilled; the width of the corresponding $x$ range, however, decreases with $T$.

-Nevertheless, one should be very cautious.
-The issue is more profound than it appears at first glance for the following reason.
-Using this criterion means to favor a particular character of the MIT, namely the existence of a finite minimum metallic conductivity.
-This bias is uncovered by purely experimental experience: For many three-dimensional systems, the $\sigma$ value, which corresponds to $\mbox{d} \rho / \mbox{d} T$ changing its sign at low $T$, roughly agrees with Mott's minimum metallic conductivity estimate,\cite{Mott.72,Mott.82}
+Nevertheless, one should be very cautious since the issue is far more profound than it appears at first glance: Using this criterion means to favor a particular character of the MIT, namely discontinuity, and thus the existence of a finite minimum metallic conductivity.
+Our statement can be substantiated in two ways: It results from a short mathematical consideration, and from purely experimental experience.

-Here $d$ denotes the nearest neighbor distance of the transport carrying species at the MIT (e.g.\ P atoms in crystalline Si:P) and $C$ a numerical constant of order 0.025 to 0.05.
+First, we take the mathematical perspective.
+Suppose the properties of the investigated material can be continuously modified where the extent of the modification is measured by a real control parameter $x$ with $x \in [x_{\rm a},x_{\rm b}]$.